Barbara Stanwyck in Sorry, Wrong Number 1948.

-I am starting to list some of the most memorable women in peril films over the past decades that have left an impression on me, and have made their mark on the horror/Noir/mystery/thriller genres.
+With the countless list of films in the sub-genre, I am starting to list just a smattering of very memorable women in peril films over the past decades that have left an impression on me and some that have truly left their mark on the horror/Noir/mystery/thriller genres.

 I’ve considered adding Rosemary’s Baby and The Mephisto Waltz, but I’d like to save them as a pair of essays on Witchcraft in cinema.

 The films are not in any chronological order nor are they sorted by definition of how much I either loved the film or at least found the film entertaining.
-Here are some general synopsis:
+Here is a general synopsis:

-Stars Ida Lupino and Robert Ryan who’s volatile temper makes him a walking time bomb.
+Stars Ida Lupino and Robert Ryan whose volatile temper makes him a walking time bomb.